 - Teacher puts items to sort in the middle of the carpet

-- Teacher puts cards in a pile on the carpet so they can’t be seen
+- Teacher puts the shuffled three cards on the carpet so the picture can’t be seen

 - A student turns the egg timer over and then turns over the top card